Barili

 Barili, officially the Municipality of Barili (Lungsod sa Barili; Bayan ng Barili), is a municipality in the province of Cebu, Philippines.
 According to the 2024 census, it has a population of 82,427 people.

 History

 The word barili comes from the name of a local grass called balili.
 The municipality was founded in 1632, though the parish of Barili was established in 1614.
 A cross was erected by conquistadores on their arrival at 1602, and still exists today.
+The 1818 census showed the tributes representing 1,943 native families and 14 Spanish-Filipino families.

 It was in Barili that the Japanese forces captured Chief Justice José Abad Santos while on his way to Toledo as his escape route to Negros.

 In 2006, the town became the first municipality in Cebu province to give protections to its heritage sites through Municipal Ordinance No. 04-06-01, s.
 2006, declaring certain shrines, houses, buildings, monuments, markers and other areas as cultural properties of the municipality.

 Geography

 The town is situated on the Balili river, about two miles from its mouth.

 Barili is bordered to the north by the town of Aloguinsan, to the west is the Tañon Strait, to the east is the city of Carcar and the town of Sibonga, and to the south is the town of Dumanjug.
 It is 116 km from Cebu City.